 The introduction of the Sustainable Communities Strategy (SCS) into the RTP did not change this basic construct.
-The land use forecast continues to provide the context for the RTP and SCS.
-For example, if the forecasted development pattern (based on the economy, demographic trends, and local policies) calls for increased housing in existing transit corridors (which all RTPs do), then the region could get credit for the corresponding GHG emission reductions under their SCS (but see our modeler’s note below).
+For example, if the forecasted development pattern (based on the economy, demographic trends, and local policies) calls for increased housing in transit corridors (which all RTPs do), then the region could get credit for the corresponding GHG emission reductions under their SCS (but see our modeler’s note below).
 The amount of reduction taken is based on academic research and data that quantifies the reduction.

-Of course, it’s difficult to predict the future.
+Of course, as any weather expert knows, it’s difficult to predict the future.
 Any plan adopted prior to 2010 was unlikely to predict travel options (like Uber, LYFT, or even scooters) that were enabled by smartphones.
 Similarly, today it’s difficult to know what the effect will be of autonomous vehicles or a fully electric fleet of cars.

 As a result, the assumptions in an RTP are a lot like a weather forecast, except that the RTP forecast period is twenty years or more instead of just one to seven days.
 This extended timeframe creates significant uncertainties in the outer years of the plan, which is part of the reason why federal law requires an RTP to be updated every four or five years.
 This frequency keeps the underlying planning assumptions as current as possible.

 Locating more housing units in infill areas near mobility options is one of the most significant GHG emissions reduction strategies.
-But it’s important to remember that these are only forecasted projections (albeit based on some pretty good data).
+But these are only forecasted projections (albeit based on some pretty good data).
 The chance remains that “sprawl” development may outperform the forecast.
-Thus, it is incumbent on all regional stakeholders to stay engaged at the regional and local level to assure that the RTP’s vision for growth and transportation continues to reflect the state, regional, and local goals. <
+Thus, it is incumbent on all regional stakeholders to stay engaged at the regional and local level to assure that the RTP’s vision for growth and transportation continues to reflect the state, regional, and local goals.

 In other words, expect infill; but keep an umbrella handy.